lacht/lacht.github.io/README.md

 ## People's Weights Program
 #### *Example of Software Design and Engineering*
 #### Brief Description
-The coding artifact that I used comes from the IT145 Introduction to software development course.
-This class was one of the first programming classes that I took while at SNHU and the programming application was an assignment in one of the last modules for the class.
+The coding artifact that I used comes from my Introduction to software development course.
+This class was one of the first programming classes that I took and the programming application was an assignment in one of the last modules for the class.
 The simple Java coded program takes a series of weights entered in by the user and stores it into an array of doubles.
 The program is then designed to calculate the total weight along with the max and average values from all the weights entered.
 #### Reason for inclusion in portfolio
 I wanted to ultimately develop this application further to show my progression and understanding of programming, design and storage of information.
 This artifact is simple in execution which gives it a greater potential for overall expansion.
 In this first iteration, I wanted to show my knowledge of other programming languages by converting the existing Java code into a Python format.
 #### Reflection